Tadjirovelzel/HomeBird/README.md

         -gerbers

     The project also contains the complete material bill and the login information for the Node Developer platform.
-    Some irrelevant and older development code is stores in the legacy_code folder.
+    Some irrelevant and older development code is stored in the legacy_code folder.

 The electronical components were initally designed by Maarten van Schagen and Quinten Luyten.
 Tadjiro Velzel further implemented the design and attempted to correct inital mistakes.
-The programming necessary to ensure correct and smooth operation of the board and the server was done by Lennard Duynkerke The enclosure of the electronics was designed by Thomas van Leeuwen.
+The programming necessary to ensure correct and smooth operation of the board and the server was done by Lennard Duynkerke.
+The enclosure of the electronics was designed by Thomas van Leeuwen.
 The project was overseen and managed by Marit Bogert and Teun Verkerk.

+# Hardware
 The main board contains the following components, split into sections.

     Power systems section: